sameday-courier/woocommerce-plugin/readme.txt

 After generating the AWB, the admin can add one or more parcels to the same AWB (please refer to screenshot 7).

 == Changelog ==

+= 1.10.15 =

+* Add new feature.
+Plugin import Nomenclature of Sameday Cities and Countries only for your countries you want to ship (check your Woocommerce Shipping location(s) setting).
+* Bub fixed.
+Resolve issue caused by uncaught TypeError: SamedayCourierQueryDb::getCachedCities()

 = 1.10.14 =